eagardi/eagardi.github.io/FinalPaper.md

     has_many :comments
 end
 ```

 ##The View
 According to betterexplained.com the views are what the user sees: HTML, CSS, XML, Javascript, JSON.
-Below is some HTML that displays Rails view
+Below is some HTML that displays Rails view.
+Views are attached to the model and gets data necessary for the presentation from the model by asking questions.

 ```
 <!DOCTYPE html>